NERSCPowering Scientific Discovery Since 1974

 Allocations Overview

-Most allocations of NERSC computer time and archival storage are awarded by DOE and managed by NERSC.
-There is no monetary charge to the project that receives the award.
-The awarded research groups are given project accounts, known as repositories, with a given amount of computing hours and an archival storage allocation.
-Resource usage (computer time or archival storage) is charged against the repository, like a withdrawal from a bank account.
+Most allocations of NERSC computer time and archival storage are awarded by the DOE Office of Science and managed by NERSC.
+There is no cost to the project that receives the award.
+Awarded projects are given an allocation of computer time and a quota of storage on the NERSC Community File System.
+Resource usage is charged against the project's allocation, like a withdrawal from a bank account.
 Once the account is exhausted, users can no longer charge against that account.

 NERSC supports several allocation programs: